-FOUNDATION CORE, 27 Semester Hours
+FOUNDATION (LEVELING) CORE

+(27 Semester Hours)

 The required Foundation CORE courses are designed to attract students from a variety of undergraduate backgrounds, not just business.
-Note that all or part of the Foundation CORE courses may be waived for a student with prior equivalent course work at the undergraduate or graduate level if satisfactorily completed at a regionally accredited college or university, preferably one accredited by the AACSB, or through other means as approved by the MBA Admissions Committee.
+Note that all or part of the Foundation CORE courses may be exempt for a student with prior equivalent course work at the undergraduate or graduate level if satisfactorily completed at a regionally accredited college or university, or through other means as approved by the MBA Admissions Committee.

-Credits

-AC 580 Survey of Accounting 3 hrs.
+580 Survey of Accounting 3 Hours

-BA 520 Survey of Economics 3 hrs.
+520 Survey of Economics 3 Hours

-BA 540 Survey of Legal Environment and Ethics 3 hrs.
+540 Survey of Legal Environment and Ethics 3 Hours

-FI 530 Survey of Finance 3 hrs.
+530 Survey of Finance 3 Hours

-MG 510 Survey of Business Statistics 3 hrs.
+510 Survey of Business Statistics 3 Hours

-MG 541 Survey of Management 3 hrs.
+541 Survey of Management 3 Hours

-MG 542 Survey of Management Information Systems 3 hrs.
+542 Survey of Management Information Systems 3 Hours

-MG 560 Survey of Quantitative Methods 3 hrs.
+560 Survey of Quantitative Methods 3 Hours

-MK 550 Survey of Marketing 3 hrs.
+550 Survey of Marketing 3 Hours

+520 540 530 510 541 542 560 Survey of Economics Survey of Legal Environment and Ethics Survey of Finance Survey of Business Statistics Survey of Management Survey of Management Information Systems Survey of Quantitative Methods

-FOUNDATION ELECTIVES
+FOUNDATION ELECTIVES\